 Students who observe or suspect another student is experiencing acute emotional distress and/or might be at risk for hurting themselves or another person(s) should immediately seek assistance for that individual.
 Report of concerning behaviors will help ensure students receive timely assistance and may even help save a life.
 In life-threatening situations students should call Public Safety directly at 610-330-4444.
 In non-life-threatening situations students may contact the dean of students, Counseling or Health Centers, chaplains, or any member of the Student Life staff to seek assistance or to notify the College that a student is in need of assistance.
 Members of the community also may complete a Student of Concern form (onepard.lafayette.edu) to alert the College about concerning behaviors.

-Additional outcomes of an assessment by the Student Support and Intervention Team may include conditional enrollment, where students may be required to adhere to certain behavioral standards while they remain enrolled.
-A student who is referred to a medical or mental health professional for a clinical health and safety assessment will be required to sign a release of information so that the general circumstances can be discussed with members of the Student Support and Intervention Team.
+SSIT will determine whether the student’s situation could be ameliorated by additional resources and support.
+When at all possible, SSIT seeks to resolve the concerns with the student’s cooperation and to have the issue addressed while the student remains in residence.
+Additional outcomes of an assessment by the SSIT may include conditional enrollment, where students may be required to adhere to certain behavioral standards while they remain enrolled.
+A student who is referred to a medical or mental health professional for a clinical health and safety assessment will be required to sign a release of information so that the general circumstances can be discussed with the Case Manager, Dean of Students, and SSIT.
 The release does not require that the counselor and/or physician discuss all the details or background of the case, but it must allow the counselor/physician to share the following information: (1) that the student has been seen; (2) the general nature of the circumstances related to the problem behavior; (3) recommendations for how the problematic behavior can be ameliorated; (4) whether the student is able to function in an independent and academically rigorous environment; and (5) whether the student presents a continuing threat to the health, safety, and well-being of any member of the College community.
 Students have the option to request the clinical health and safety assessment be conducted by an off-campus licensed mental health or medical professional of their choice.
 The College reserves the right to determine if the assessment conducted by an off-campus professional meets its criteria.

-A required leave of absence for health or safety reasons mandates that students be withdrawn from the College for a period of time consistent with a student’s individual circumstances before consideration will be given for reinstatement.
+In situations where students have engaged in behavior that has resulted in serious harm to themselves or others or if the student refuses to comply with the established outcomes, SSIT will refer the student to other processes for resolution, which can include consultation with parents or guardians, referral to the Code of Conduct process, or the Dean of Students.
+If the outcome results in a leave of absence for health and safety reasons, the student will be withdrawn from the College for a period of time consistent with a student’s individual circumstances before consideration will be given for reinstatement.
 This requirement is intended to give students time to address the behavior(s) that necessitated the leave of absence so that they can be successful upon their return to campus.
 For this reason, remote course participation is not an option for students who are required to take a leave of absence for health or safety reasons.
 These students are encouraged to work with their academic class dean to determine the appropriate academic outcome for the courses in which they are enrolled.
 A leave of absence for health or safety reasons may result in the loss of some or all tuition as detailed in the Refund Policy found on the College’s Finance and Administration website.

-When a student’s behavior could pose a threat to the health, safety, or well-being of others or consistently disrupts the College community, the interim dean of students or designee may institute interim measures.
-Interim restrictions may be imposed only to ensure the safety and well-being of members of the Lafayette community or preservation of College property; to ensure the student’s own physical or emotional safety and well-being; or if the student poses an ongoing threat of disruption of, or interference with, the normal operations of the College.
-If a student feels an interim restriction has been put in place inappropriately, the student may appeal to the vice president for Campus Life within 24 hours of receiving notice of the interim measures.
-Students waiting the outcome of an appeal must abide by the interim measures until the appeal is complete.
-The interim restriction process does not replace the regular Student Support and Intervention Team process nor the conduct process, if applicable, which shall proceed on the normal schedule, up to and including the appeals process, if applicable.
+If a student’s behavior poses a threat to the health, safety, or well-being of others or consistently disrupts the College community, the Dean of Students or designee may impose interim measures to ensure the safety and well-being of members of the Lafayette community or preservation of College property; to ensure the student’s own physical or emotional safety and well-being; or if the student poses an ongoing threat of disruption of, or interference with, the normal operations of the College.
+The interim restriction process does not replace the regular SSIT or Code of Conduct processes.
+If applicable, those processes will proceed on their identified timelines, up to and including the appeals process, if applicable.

 Once the student has provided the required information and is deemed ready to return, reinstatement procedures can be finalized.
 The deadline for submission of reinstatement materials is June 1 for fall semester, Nov.
 1 for spring semester, and April 1 for summer session.
 Requests for reinstatement during the semester a leave was required will be considered on a case-by-case basis and will take into account the feasibility of a student’s ability to make satisfactory academic progress toward graduation.